 At a time of ugly national political rhetoric, Linda offers us a renewal of the spirit that Americans are most known for--reaching out and helping others.
 How wonderful that she continues to inspire overweight people who may have given up otherwise.

-Linda over 1 year ago from Oregon
+Linda almost 2 years ago from Oregon